xitop/edzed/docs/sblocks.rst

   If the coroutine fails and the ``initdef`` value is not set, then *no output events* are generated.
 The output is set to ``None`` only to prevent a circuit failure.
-The block listed as the event recipient must initialize to its default value.
+The block listed as the event recipient must initialize by itself.

   .. seealso:: :class:`NotIfInitialized` event filter

+  .. versionadded:: 21.10.27

 Time and date